 The Department of Transportation (DOT) regulates the storage of highway salt (ss.
 85.17 and 85.18, Wis.
 Stats.) to protect the waters of the state from harm due to contamination by dissolved chloride.
-DOT is also responsible for potable well sampling at 24 rest areas and 64 waysides.
+DOT is also responsible for potable well sampling at 80 rest area wells.
 Other DOT groundwater related activities include: road salt research; hazardous material and waste investigation or remediation; wetland compensation and research; and storm water management and research.
 Various divisions and sections in DOT are responsible for these activities: